snu-dbs/prevision/README.md

 ## Data Generation

-Now, we are going to generate matrices for experiemtns.
+Now, we are going to generate matrices for experiments.
 Please move your directory to `./slab-benchmark/prevision/` and open `README.md` there.